geovedi/book-notes/2011/the-lean-startup.notes.md

 - Global Impact of the Lean Startup Movement:
   - The influence of the Lean Startup movement has expanded worldwide in recent years.
   - Aspiring entrepreneurs have access to a wealth of resources, encompassing events, books, and blogs.
-  - The author offers a compilation of valuable resources for further study and practical application.
+  - Eric offers a compilation of valuable resources for further study and practical application.
   - The emphasis lies on taking action rather than solely consuming information, as action-driven learning is more potent.
   - The significance of local resources is underscored, and startup ecosystems have flourished beyond Silicon Valley.
   - Various startup hubs across the globe are now vibrant entrepreneurial communities.

 - Official Website and Supplementary Materials:
   - The official website for the Lean Startup is located at http://theleanstartup.com; it provides case studies, additional reading material, and more.
-  - The author's blog, "Startup Lessons Learned," is featured on the website, along with video presentations, slides, and audio recordings.
+  - Eric's blog, "Startup Lessons Learned," is featured on the website, along with video presentations, slides, and audio recordings.

 - Lean Startup Meetups:
   - Worldwide, there is a proliferation of Lean Startup meetup groups, with over a hundred such groups at the time of writing.